Energy demand is rising.

 As manufacturers return to America, industrial electricity, which already accounts for 25% of all U.S. power, is expected to increase another 60% by 2050.

-The Nuclear Company’s
+The Nuclear Company’s fleet-scale approach

 The biggest challenge to bringing American nuclear power online is that one-off projects almost always go over budget and take longer than expected.

-Building at scale: The Nuclear Company is committed to fleet-scale nuclear power.
+The Nuclear Company is committed to fleet-scale nuclear power.
 This design-once, build-many approach uses a proven design to deliver safe and reliable electricity at the lowest cost.
 While others are betting on unproven design and engineering, we’re focused on approved and licensed technology already operating in the United States.

-Experienced partners: Individual utilities typically will not assume the risks associated with large nuclear power construction.
+Individual utilities typically will not assume the risks associated with large nuclear power construction.
 That’s why we’re building coalitions across communities, regulators, and financial stakeholders, catalyzing the nuclear industry toward rapid development in America and globally.
 Our consortium of utilities and independent power producers, hyperscalers, nuclear technology suppliers, and private equity help us mitigate risk and make nuclear power an attractive investment.

-On time, on budget: We are developing standardized processes and scheduling so that we can sequence our work to minimize delays.
+We are developing standardized processes and scheduling so that we can sequence our work to minimize delays.
 By moving construction expertise from one site to the next immediately, we will improve efficiency.